manabie-com/manabie-com.github.io/content/posts/running-flutter-integration-tests-in-docker/index.md

     command: make run-test
 ```

-- But `flutter-app` and `android-emulator` are services separately.
+- But `flutter-app` and `android-emulator` are 2 separate services.
 It means they are not the same network, so we need to connect `flutter-app` to `android-emulator` by the following command: `adb connect android-emulator:5555`.
 Reference: https://developer.android.com/studio/command-line/adb#wireless

-- After `flutter-app` connects to `android-emulator`, we can run the Flutter integration tests with `flutter drive` command.
+- After `flutter-app` connected to `android-emulator`, we can run the Flutter integration tests with `flutter drive` command.
 We combine connect emulator script and flutter drive script in `run-test` command in `Makefile`.
 ```
 run-test:
 	sleep 10